 - Lower blood pressure by helping the body get rid of excess fluid.

-- Generally the doctor’s first choice and the least expensive.
+- Often the doctor’s first choice and the least expensive drugs used to treat high b

 - Often used in combination with other medicines.